Todd McFarlane

-Todd McFarlane (/məkˈfɑrlɪn/; born March 16, 1961) is a Canadian comic-book creator, artist, writer, filmmaker and entrepreneur, best known for his work as the artist on The Amazing Spider-Man and as the creator, writer, and artist on the superhero horror-fantasy series Spawn.
+Todd McFarlane (/məkˈfɑrlɪn/; born March 16, 1961) is a Canadian comic-book creator, best known for his work as an artist on The Amazing Spider-Man and as the creator, writer, and artist on the superhero horror-fantasy series Spawn, as well as being the current President and a co-founder of Image Comics.

 In the late 1980s and early 1990s, McFarlane became a comic-book superstar due to his high-selling work on Marvel Comics' Spider-Man franchise, on which he was the artist to draw the first full appearances of the character Venom.
-In 1992, he helped form Image Comics, pulling the occult anti-hero character Spawn from his high school portfolio and updating him for the 1990s.
-The debut issued sold 1.7 million copies, which as of 2007, remains a record for an independent comic book.
+In 1992, he helped form Image Comics, pulling the occult anti-hero character Spawn from his high-school portfolio and updating him for the 1990s.
+The debut issue sold 1.7 million copies, which, as of 2007, remains a record for an independent comic book.
 The character's popularity in the 1990s also encouraged a trend in creator-owned comic-book properties.

 After leaving inking duties on Spawn with issue No. 70 (February 1998), McFarlane has illustrated comic books less often, focusing on entrepreneurial efforts, such as McFarlane Toys and Todd McFarlane Entertainment, a film and animation studio.

-In September 2006, it was announced that McFarlane would be the Art Director of the newly formed 38 Studios, formerly Green Monster Games, founded by major league baseball pitcher Curt Schilling.
+In September 2006, it was announced that McFarlane would be the Art Director of the newly formed 38 Studios, founded by Major League Baseball pitcher Curt Schilling.
 McFarlane used to be a co-owner of the National Hockey League's Edmonton Oilers before selling his shares to Daryl Katz.
 He is also a high-profile collector of record-breaking baseballs.

 As a filmmaker, he produced the 1997 film adaptation of Spawn starring Michael Jai White.
-He will make his directorial debut with the reboot film, which will star Jamie Foxx.